gbroques/ose-workbench-platform/docs/pages/development_process/breakdown_strategy.rst

 ..
 Important:: Each step in the above process may not apply to all parts depending upon requirements.

-1. Initialize Workbench
+1. Make a New Workbench
 -----------------------
-1. Use the ``osewb init`` command to initialize a new workbench.
+1. Use the ``osewb make workbench`` command to make a new workbench.
 2. Create a git repository and host it on a centralized platform like GitHub.

 2. Make Parts